 - Yu Sun, Journal of Chemistry (1)

 If you choose the best charcoal briquettes, they should be able to easily absorb lighter fluid.
 You use lighter fluid with briquettes to help them light more efficiently.
-We don’t advise using a lighter fluid with lump type charcoal as it can ruin the flavor.
+We advise using a lighter fluid substitute with lump type charcoal so you don't ruin the flavor.

 What types of charcoal can be used with a smoker?

 Briquettes are made from compressed coal or other materials.

 These are held together using a binder of some kind such as starch or kaolin (2) and, often, have sodium nitrate or other additives to help them light easier.

 This is what people usually think of as charcoal.

 - Made from compressed materials

 Lump charcoal is created from whole pieces of natural hardwood.
 It’s made by slowly burning wood without oxygen until it’s dried out and carbonized.
 The wood that it comes from ranges from leftover building material to whole pieces of wood from trees.
 One downside is it takes longer to light.

 - Made from natural wood